rupert-adams/100_days_of_python/README.md

  Day 13 - Debugging: How to find and fix errors: ✅

- Day 14 - Debugging: Higher, Lower Game: ✅
+ Day 14 - Higher, Lower Game: ✅

  Day 15 - LDE Set-up and the coffee machine: :hourglass: